morganstanley/modern-cpp-kafka/doc/KafkaConsumerQuickStart.md

         }

         // Here we call the `OffsetCommit` callbacks
-        // Note, we can only do this while the consumer was constructed with `EventsPollingOption::Manual`. consumer.pollEvents();
+        // Note, we can only do this while the consumer was constructed with `enable.manual.events.poll=true`. consumer.pollEvents();
     }
 ```